sonnh-uit/persional-lib/README.md

 - Oh - my - zsh with `agnoster` theme

 If you want use this, just change variable `MYUSER` and `MYPASSWD` in script

+If you using ubuntu18, may be `sudo ./install.sh` not work, try `sudo su` and `./install.sh`

+# Note
+- Install dracula theme in terminal
+- Install byobu